hemanth-yasaswi/Weapon-Detection/README.md

 ---

 ## 📚 Future Improvements
-🔹 Train a deep learning model (YOLO / SSD / Faster R-CNN) for higher accuracy 🔹 Build a web interface for real-time monitoring
+-🔹Train a deep learning model (YOLO / SSD / Faster R-CNN) for higher accuracy -🔹 Build a web interface for real-time monitoring
-🔹 Deploy on Raspberry Pi / Jetson Nano for edge computing
+-🔹 Deploy on Raspberry Pi / Jetson Nano for edge computing

 ---